 Lisa Parks is Professor of Comparative Media Studies at MIT.
 She is a global media scholar whose research focuses on satellite technologies and media cultures; critical studies of media infrastructures; and media, militarization and surveillance.

-Matt Graydon is a graduate student in Comparative Media Studies at MIT.
+Matt Graydon is a second-year graduate student in Comparative Media Studies at MIT.
 His research focuses on media as a foreign policy tool.